Crystal Lake, Illinois: Dole family

 Back in the 1860s, when the town of Crystal Lake was about 25 years old, Charles S. Dole purchased over 1,000 acre of land overlooking the lake.
 It was his dream to construct an elaborate estate that would reflect his position as a successful businessman.
 He was an early member of the Chicago Board of Trade, being associated with Armour, Dole & Co. in Chicago.
 To carry out his plan, he built a three-story mansion with adjoining gardens and stables.
-European craftsmen were imported to lay parquet floors, fashion archways and carve interior wood work from black walnut trees grown on the property.
+European artisans were imported to lay parquet floors, fashion archways, and carve interior woodwork from black walnut trees grown on the property.
 As a final touch, he brought in Italian artisans to build several marble fireplaces.
-According to Mr. Dole's obituary, construction costs exceeded $100,000, an enormous amount of money in those days.
+According to Dole's obituary, construction costs exceeded $100,000, an enormous amount of money in those days.

 The estate was known as Lakeland Farm.
-Mr. Dole lived there with his wife Julia, his mother-in-law, Mrs. Harriet Coffin, his two daughters, Mary Florence, Harriet (Hattie), and son, Sydney.
+Dole lived there with his wife, Julia, his mother-in-law, Mrs. Harriet Coffin, his two daughters, Mary Florence and Harriet (Hattie), and his son, Sydney.
 Dole maintained the estate for over 30 years, entertaining lavishly.
-As an example, for his daughter's wedding in 1883 he built a spur line from the Chicago and Northwestern railway tracks almost to his doorstep.
-A canopied and carpeted walkway extended 750 ft from the front door to the train enabling the guests to walk to the mansion for the ceremony and return to the train without concern for the weather.
+For example, for his daughter's wedding in 1883, he built a spur line from the Chicago and Northwestern Railway tracks almost to his doorstep.
+A canopied, carpeted walkway extended 750 ft from the front door to the train, enabling guests to walk to the mansion for the ceremony and return to the train without concern for the weather.
 Notable wedding guests included Julian Rumsey (mayor of Chicago and Dole's first cousin) and Levi Leiter (first partner with Marshall Field).